Legacy-Visuals-Project/Animatium/README.md

 It is recommended that you also install [Mod Menu](https://modrinth.com/mod/modmenu/) in order to access the Animatium config while in-game but it is not required exactly.

+## Notes

+If you are using Lunar Client, some features will not work as intended.
+If you find anything else not working, please report it on the GitHub and we will try to fix it.
+Do note that, Lunar does take priority in some places for enabled/disabled settings.
+These features currently won't work properly:

+- Always sharp particles
+- Custom hit color
+- Armor damage tint
+- 2d dropped items

 ## Support

 Have any issues or need support?
 Feel free to use